lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

     return item
 ```

-If you access the URL `/items/foo?short=true`, the `short` parameter will be converted to the boolean `True`.
+If you visit `http://127.0.0.1:8000/items/foo?short=1` or `http://127.0.0.1:8000/items/foo?short=true`, the `short` parameter will be `True`, and the long description will be omitted from the response.

 ## Multiple Path and Query Parameters

 You can declare multiple path and query parameters in any order.
-FastAPI is smart enough to distinguish them based on their names and where they are declared.
+FastAPI is smart enough to figure out which is which based on the path string and the function signature.

 ```python
 from typing import Union